enfycius/enfycius/README.md

 ---

+From June 2025, I am honored to share that I have been selected as a recipient of the Graduate Presidential Science Scholarship (대학원 대통령과학장학금), awarded by the Korea Student Aid Foundation (한국장학재단).

+This prestigious scholarship recognizes graduate students in science and engineering across Korea who have demonstrated academic excellence and research potential.
+It is both a personal milestone and a meaningful encouragement to further contribute to the field of AI and Prognostics and Health Management (PHM).

+This announcement comes just a few months after our Joint Workshop with the KAIST iAI Lab, where collaboration and shared vision took center stage.
+The energy and synergy exchanged during that event reaffirmed the importance of growing not only as an individual researcher, but also as part of a community striving toward impactful innovation.

+I am sincerely grateful to my advisor, lab members, and colleagues for their unwavering support and belief in my journey.
+This achievement is not the end but a stronger beginning — one that motivates me to continue pushing the boundaries of research, especially in PHM, AI-driven diagnostics, and intelligent systems.

+Here’s to collective growth, and to the many challenges ahead that I now face with even greater purpose and determination.

+---

 My tutee, **Daniel Son**, lives in Southern California, USA, and his sister is also taking my class, officially started working as an Android app developer at OwnLab since January 22, 2024.

 > I sincerely hope it's a good experience for you.